 Seaview Pier

 We wanted to take our kids out on a pier and we found one while exploring and driving along the coast.
-My husband and I are also super interested in the dunes and the effects storms have on the homes built on the beach.
 Our exploration brought us to the Seaview Pier.
 It’s an old fishing pier in North Topsail Beach.
 Admission was $1 per person and we thought it was totally worth it.
 The pier was stroller friendly and took us right out above the ocean.
 My kids were astonished.
 There were friendly fishermen everywhere and they even let us see their catch!

 USS North Carolina Battleship